 Downloadable PDF Formats

-- Chinese (Simplified) (trans.
-Jing Yang & Shin-Yi Fang)
+- Chinese (Simplified) (translated by Jing Yang & Shin-Yi Fang)

-- Chinese (Traditional) (trans.
-Jing Yang, Helen Zhao, & Shin-Yi Fang)
+- Chinese (Traditional) (translated by Jing Yang, Helen Zhao, & Shin-Yi Fang)